smoll/docker-jenkins/README.md

 make nginx
 ```

-*(TODO: get rid of this step!)* Edit `/etc/hosts` to add entry for the jenkins server name from nginx conf:
+### *Optionally*

+If you want to test nginx networking, edit your hosts file:
 ```
+# /etc/hosts

 192.168.99.100 jenkins.example.com
 ```

-Visit Jenkins in the browser: https://jenkins.example.com
+You should then be able to visit Jenkins in the browser:

+* If you edited your hosts file: https://jenkins.example.com

+* If you did not: https://whateveryourdockerhostipis

+    * If on a Linux host, it's just `localhost`
+    * If using Docker Machine on a Mac, `docker-machine ip default`
+    * If still using boot2docker, `boot2docker ip`

 ## TODOs
 0. Automate build config (Add Jenkins Job DSL or SCM Sync Config Plugin, first).
 To figure out what to add to `plugins.txt`: